Taking advanced marine solutions to the world

 For shaft generators, our mechanical solution based on permanent magnet generators (PMG) and frequency converters allows the auxiliary generators to be off most of the time and enables the ship to operate at variable speed while producing electricity.Talking point: Game-changer

-In electric propulsion, The Switch offers special seafaring vessels, like ferries, cruise lines, tugboats and icebreakers, the opportunity to take advantage of lower operational costs by optimizing the fuel consumption of the diesel engine.Talking point: Sailing on gold
+In electric propulsion, we offer special seafaring vessels, like ferries, cruise lines, tugboats and icebreakers, the opportunity to take advantage of lower operational costs by optimizing the fuel consumption of the diesel engine.Talking point: Sailing on gold

 Terntank Rederi, Denmark